Loki-Hornsby/Universal-Mod-Engine/README.md

 - cd {path} ~ changes working directory

 # Disclaimer
 _Content from broforce is used such as audio and code ~ i and my contributors in no way claim to own any of it.
 The intellectual property goes to that of the original author and their publisher (Broforce ~ Free Lives ~ Devolver Digital).
-Any metadata displaying the original author as me or anyone else is not intential and most likely an accident._
+Any metadata displaying the original author as me or anyone else is not intentional and is an accident - please contact me if this is the case._